embeddedartistry/libc/docs/CONTRIBUTING.md

 Changes must build correctly on the Jenkins CI server, be free of formatting errors, and pass tests.

-One the changes pass the CI process, I will reveiw the source code and provide feedback.
+Once the changes pass the CI process, I will review the source code and provide feedback.
 I work on a variety of projects, so please expect some delay in getting back to you with a code review.
 I will notify you as soon as I have seen the PR and provide insight into the expected review timeline.

 ### Addressing Feedback